mySites.guru

 Click on a filename and the platform retrieves the file from your site, runs it against the pattern matching engine, and highlights the exact lines that look suspicious:

-Revert core Joomla and WordPress files
+How Do You Revert Core Joomla and WordPress Files?

 In the example above, index.php has two lines of injected code.
 You could edit those lines out manually, but there’s a faster way.